GerritCodeReview/plugins_importer/src/main/resources/Documentation/about.md

 Gerrit internal users (e.g. service users) are never automatically created but must be created in the target Gerrit server before the import.

+Missing owner groups can be automatically imported into the target Gerrit server.

 <a id="group-import-commands">
 #### Commands